Approvals for Life Insurance with Depression - What to Expect

 Have you ever attempted suicide?

 If you have been diagnosed with depression and are in the market for life insurance, we can help.
-Our agency works with more than 40 top-rated life insurance companies and each company has their own unique underwriting guidelines.
+Our agency works with 63 top-rated life insurance companies and each company has their own unique underwriting guidelines.

 By having access to so many companies and their guidelines, we’ll be able to match you with the insurance company that is the most lenient for your specific situation.
 Some of the companies we work with may even be able to provide you with underwriting credits if you make healthy lifestyle choices to prevent your depression from progressing.